About the projects posted on Red Hen:

 In the course of this pursuit, I have found myself engaged in page layout, vector and raster graphics, and even web design.
 More recently I have embarked upon working in 3D.

-This is not a huge site with vast tracks of server space.
+Red Hen is not a huge site with vast tracks of server space.
 But the free space provided by my domain registration has, so far, proven to be adequate.
 If I reach the limits of the space allotted to me, I will be forced to remove some of the files.
 That day will not be soon.
 I am not, at the moment, looking for a new web host.

 If one wishes to pursue a hobby in book design one needs manuscripts.
-While it would be laughably untruthful to state that I do not write, it must be admitted that I do not really write fiction.
+While it would be laughably untruthful to state that I do not write, it must be admitted that I do not often write fiction.
 Nor do I believe that I have more than the one nonfiction work in me.
 And that one is already posted.
-It would be a very slow and unsatisfactory process if I were forced to wait upon my own pen (or keyboard) before proceeding further.
+Designing books would be a very slow and unsatisfactory process if I were forced to wait upon my own pen (or keyboard) before proceeding further.

-While I doubt that very many visitors to the site will care one way or the other for the Family Album, or my account of 35 years in the Graphics Section, quite a few may find themselves amused by Uncle Fred's Scrapbooks (which are .pdfs).
+While I doubt that very many visitors to the site will care one way or the other about the Family Album, or my account of 35 years in the Graphics Section, quite a few may find themselves amused by Uncle Fred's Scrapbooks (which are .pdfs).